Social Media Audit: How to Perform the Perfect Social Media Analysis with Swat.io

 2. Define relevant key figures

-Swat.io offers you a wide range of metrics for social media analysis.
+In social media management, you can collect a wide range of metrics.
 Which ones are most important in your case depends on your goals.

 If you or your team focus on reach, the number of followers and growth play a central role.
 If you want to build an engaged community and increase customer loyalty, interactions are the most important thing.
 Goals often differ from channel to channel.
 Perhaps your Twitter account is used primarily for customer service and your Facebook account’s aim is to increase the engagement of your followers.
-No matter what you choose, you can flexibly set the time period for your social media analysis in Swat.io.
+Try to focus on the metrics that are truly meaningful.

 Especially important metrics for a social media audit are usually the following:

-- Type of content Which posts achieve the greatest reach and/or the most interactions?
-Answers to this important question can be found under the “Content” – “Posts” tab.
+- Type of content: Which posts achieve the greatest reach and/or the most interactions?
+Here you need to analyze individual posts and draw conclusions for the composition of your content mix.

 - CPM (Cost per Mille): The advertising costs per thousand ad impressions help you in assessing the profitability of campaigns.